mvdcamme/C-Judge/README.md

     std::remove(file_name); \
 }
 ```
-That implementation of the `RECORD_TEST` macro automatically records values for the `description` and `expected` properties, and also takes care of unexpected failures when executing students' code.
-The test case code is then expected to explicitly record a value for the `actual` property.
+This implementation of the `RECORD_TEST` macro automatically records values for the `description` and `expected` properties, and also takes care of unexpected failures when executing students' code.
+The test case code is only expected to explicitly record a value for the `actual` property.

 The snippet below demonstrates how the `RECORD_TEST` macro is used to define one of the test cases for checking one input of a factorial function found in `example_exercises/fact_complete/evaluation/ex.cpp`.